Local Government Act 1972: Reaction

 There was some criticism of county boundary changes.
 A campaign was mounted to return the Uffington White Horse to Berkshire, and a bonfire was lit at the site by protestors as the Act came into effect.
 The campaigners claimed 10,000 signatures in favour of diverting the county boundary to include the "Berkshire White Horse".
 The calls were rejected by the local MP, Airey Neave, who pointed out that the horse predated county boundaries, and by the chairman of the Vale of White Horse District Council.
 Professor Anthony Fletcher, of the Department of Medieval History of the University of Sheffield, suggested that the new councils place signs at the boundaries of ancient counties.
 The removal of Gatwick Airport and the surrounding area from Surrey into West Sussex met some fierce local opposition with the result that the parishes of Horley and Charlwood were subsequently returned to Surrey in the eponymous Charlwood and Horley Act 1974, leaving the airport to stay in West Sussex.

 Some of the reaction against the Act was motivated by opposition to loss of local control.
 The county borough councils regretted the loss of their independent status.
 Criticism of the Act also centred on the size of the new districts.
 The new Minister, whose party had opposed the reforms in opposition, hoped that "it will be more efficient – but it could easily become more remote".
 In order to combat this, Crosland was considering the creation of "neighbourhood councils" in unparished areas of the new districts.
 The names of some of the new authorities also caused controversy.
-At no point were local populations consulted about the changes.

-The two arguably most loathed new counties created were Humberside and Avon.
-Humberside united the north and south banks of the River Humber – in theory at least promoting cooperation of the ports of Kingston-upon-Hull, Grimsby and Immingham – carving territory out of the East Riding of Yorkshire and of northern Lindsey respectively.
-Avon lumped Bristol, formerly a county borough within Gloucestershire, together with Bath, a former county borough in Somerset.
-Both these creations were to disappear in further local government reforms in the 1990s.